pathminder/pathminder.github.io/_classes/harbinger.md

   - name: maneuvers
     levels: [1]
     text: |
       A harbinger begins her career with knowledge of five martial maneuvers.
 The disciplines available to her are Cursed Razor, Riven Hourglass, Scarlet Throne, Shattered Mirror, and Veiled Moon.
+The harbinger may also exchange access to one of her martial disciplines for the Unquiet Grave discipline.
+She gains the associated skill of each of her disciplines as a class skill.

       Once the harbinger knows a maneuver, she must ready it before she can use it (see Maneuvers Readied, below).
 A maneuver usable by harbingers is considered an extraordinary ability unless otherwise noted in it or its discipline's description.
 A harbinger's maneuvers are not affected by spell resistance, and she does not provoke attacks of opportunity when she initiates one.